tariquesani/dayone-to-obsidian-google-photos-jinja2/README.md

 * Obsidian [Icons Plugin](https://github.com/visini/obsidian-icons-plugin) to display calendar marker at start of page heading

 ## Day One version
-This script works with version 2023.13 (1490) of Day One.
+This script works with version 2024.13 of Day One.
 It has not been tested with any other versions.

 ## Setup

 **DO NOT do this in your current vault.
 Create a new vault for the purpose of testing.
 You are responsible for ensuring against data loss**
-**This script deletes folders if run a second time** **This script renames files**
+**This script deletes folders if run a second time** (however, choices that the user inputs are saved to the `secrets` directory.
+This means the script can be stopped midway through and picked back up at any time.)
+**This script renames files**
 1. Export your journal from [Day One in JSON format](https://help.dayoneapp.com/en/articles/440668-exporting-entries)
 2. Expand that zip file
-3. Adjust the *ROOT* variable in config.yaml to point to the location where your zip file was expanded and Journal.json exists.
+3. Adjust the *ROOT* variable in `config.yaml` to point to the location where your zip file was expanded and Journal.json exists.
 You should also have several media folders here if there were photos audios etc in your journal.
 Additional settings can also be configured in `config.yaml`.
+4. Adjust the *GOOGLE_PHOTOS_CREDS* variable in `config.yaml` to point to the location of your Google Photos API Credentials JSON as shown below.
+   1. blah
+   2. blah
+   3. blah
-4. If you **not** are using the [Icons Plugin](https://github.com/visini/obsidian-icons-plugin) to display calendar marker at start of page heading set *icons = False*
+5. If you **not** are using the [Icons Plugin](https://github.com/visini/obsidian-icons-plugin) to display calendar marker at start of page heading set *icons = False*
-5. Run the script
+6. Run the script
    1. Change to the project directory:
       ```
       cd /path/to/dayone-to-obsidian